20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 You may notice in renderings of an accretion disk, there's a gap between the inner most boundary of the accretion disk, and the black hole - this boundary is known as the innermost stable circular orbit (ISCO).
 This will crop up again in the future, but the orbit of any particle within the ISCO is unstable, and will eventually hit the black hole, whereas circular orbits outside this region are stable[^stable] to a degree

-[^stable]: No orbit in general relativity is ever truly stable, as everything emits gravitational waves and orbits decay.
-Near a black hole, this effect is particularly intense

 ### ISCO equation